khess1/Data-Science-Blog-Post/README.md

 ### Motivation

 The motitvation for this project stems from the fact that AI is increasingly becoming apart of our daily lives, from the use of Chat GPT to self-driving cars.
-As a result, many are concerned that AI could take over jobs that some humans do, particularly those in software development.
+As a result, many people are concerned that AI could take over jobs that some humans do, particularly those in software development.
 Therefore, I was wondering what software developers think of AI and whether they feel threatened by it.

 ### Libraries

 The code for this project is contained in the 'Data_Science_Blog_Post.ipynb' file in this repository.
 To be able to run it, please install the install the following libraries:

-* NumPy
+* 'NumPy'
-* Pandas
+* 'Pandas'
-* Matplotlib
+* 'Matplotlib'

 ### Data

 For this project, I used data from the Stack Overflow Survey 2024.
 This data contains nearly 65,000 responses from over 170 countries.
-To download the data, please click here and use the 'survey_results_public.csv' file (https://survey.stackoverflow.co/).
+To download the data, please click [here](https://survey.stackoverflow.co/) and use the 'survey_results_public.csv' file.

 ### Questions